photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 !!! tldr ""
     When transcoding videos, the original aspect ratio is maintained and smaller videos will not be upscaled.

+!!! tldr ""
+    Note that MPEG-4 AVC videos are not re-encoded if they exceed the configured resolution limit.

 ### Bitrate Limit ###